Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

   ​		The purpose of using this template is not only makes it easy for you to build the State function, but also to synchronize the HFSM settings to the script.
 Therefore, there are some points to pay attention to:

-  + Ensure the correct inheritance path for script class .
+  + Ensure the extension/inheritance of script is correct.

+    `GDScript`:

     ```python
     extends "res://addons/hierarchical_finite_state_machine/script/source/state.gd"
     ```

+    `C#`: inherit from `HFSM.State`.

-    > Only when the script correctly inherits from this path can it be instantiated when HFSM is generated.
+    > Only the script which have correct extension/inheritance can it be instantiated when HFSM is generated.

-  + Ensure that the comments used as tag has the correct text :
+  + Ensure that the comments used as tag has the correct text **(Only work on `GDScript`version)**:

     ```python
     ###agents list-start# please not modify this line.
     ###agents list-end# please not modify this line.
     ###nested fsm state-start# please not modify this line.
     ###nested fsm state-end# please not modify this line.
     ```

     > Only by not changing these four lines of comments, can HFSM's agent configuration and the State object which contain the nested FSM be synchronized to the State script correctly (because the plugin synchronizes it by matching text).

-  ​         Only scripts that meet the above two conditions can be attached to a State.
+  ​         Only scripts that meet the above conditions can be attached to a State.
 However, you can modify it after attaching, and the plugin will not detect its qualification in real time.
 It is strongly recommended that you do not make any changes to this 5 lines of text in the State script , so as to ensure complete additional features in the script.

 + Agent Node & State which contain Nested FSM :